Modern slavery

 If you suspect someone is a victim of modern slavery, it is essential that you report it to the relevant authorities.
 Please do not confront the controller as it is may put both yourself and the victim at harm.

-• dependency and presence of a controller – allows others to speak for them when addressed directly
+• Allowing others to speak for them

 Learn to spot the signs of modern slavery by visiting the Unseen UK website.